dustinspecker/dustinspecker.com/content/posts/ubuntu-vm-pulumi-libvirt-component-resources.md

 Our `NewVM` function requires a few args and then returns a map about the newly created VM.
 We can then use this in our `main.go` to export outputs for the stack.

-We've created a plain ol' Go module that others can consume.
+We've created a plain ol' Go package that others can consume.
 Let's update our `main.go` to use it.

 ```diff
  package main